-Fought on August 26, 1776, the Battle of Brooklyn was a major tactical and strategic defeat for the Continental Army.
+Fought on August 27, 1776, the Battle of Brooklyn was a major tactical and strategic defeat for the Continental Army.
 The British Army under the command of General William Howe outflanked the Americans, forcing them to flee to retreat to Brooklyn Heights.
 The men of the First Maryland Regiment fought extremely well throughout the engagement despite their inexperience.

 The British flanking maneuver cut off the Marylanders’ path of retreat and left them with little choice but to attack the numerically superior British force.
 The assault resulted in numerous casualties among the regiment but delayed the British advance and allowed the rest of the army to successfully retreat.
 The First Maryland Regiment’s sacrifice prevented the capture of the entire army and earned the regiment the name “Maryland 400.”

 Ewing’s experiences during the battle are unknown, but he was likely in command of the company, as Captain Adams was unable to take the field due to illness.
 The Sixth Company suffered severe casualties as a result of the engagement; a muster roll from September 1776 records a total strength of sixteen men out of an original force of seventy-four.
 Ewing managed to survive the battle and returned to the American lines with what little remained of his company.

-On December 10, 1776 Ewing received a promotion to captain and took command of his own company in the First Maryland Regiment.
+On December 10, 1776, Ewing received a promotion to captain and took command of his own company in the First Maryland Regiment.
 As a company commander Ewing likely fought at the major battles of the New York and New Jersey Campaign, as well as the Philadelphia Campaign.
-In a letter on May 25, 1777 Ewing commented on hearing a cannonade from a skirmish near present day New Brunswick, New Jersey:
+In a letter on May 25, 1777, Ewing commented on hearing a cannonade from a skirmish near present day New Brunswick, New Jersey:

 “This morning I heard a great many cannon above Brunswick, I since saw a militia captain who informed me that our people and the enemy had a brush, our people took thirty prisoners, what number the killed he could not inform me, but says our loss was very small.”

 Ewing and other Maryland officers resented the Maryland General Assembly’s power to commission and promote officers and wanted General Washington to have more authority in these matters.
 The dispute over Maryland’s promotion of officers and Washington’s authority continued during Ewing’s time in the army.
 By March 1779 Ewing had tired of the situation, writing “I can never think of remaining an hour in the service of a state in which all confidence is forfeited and the most glaring acts of partiality countenanced.”
 The Maryland General Assembly actually addressed these problems within a couple of weeks by conferring powers to Washington, but Ewing did not seek to return to the army and received his discharge on March 16, 1779.

-Journal of the Maryland Convention July 26 to August 14, 1775, Journal and Correspondence of the Maryland Council of Safety, August 29, 1775 to July 6, 1776, Archives of Maryland Online vol. 11, p.
+1. Journal of the Maryland Convention July 26 to August 14, 1775, Journal and Correspondence of the Maryland Council of Safety, August 29, 1775 to July 6, 1776, Archives of Maryland Online, vol. 11, p.
 497.

-Henry P. Johnston, The Campaign of 1776 Around New York and Brooklyn (Brooklyn: 1878, reprint, New York: Da Capo Press, 1971), p.
+2. Henry P. Johnston, The Campaign of 1776 Around New York and Brooklyn (Brooklyn: 1878, reprint, New York: Da Capo Press, 1971), p.
 191.

-Revolutionary War Rolls, NARA M246, p.
+3. Revolutionary War Rolls, NARA M246, p.
 92, from Fold3.com.

-Return to Nathniel Ewing's Introductory Page
+Return to Nathaniel Ewing's Introductory Page

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov